 The Golden Retriever and Poodle are pretty even when it comes to energy levels.
 This means F1 and F1B Goldendoodles will require the same amount of exercise.
 They will need at least 60 minutes of high activity exercise each day.

-One great activity that you can do with your Goldendoodle is swimming because both parent breeds love to get wet.
+One great activity for your Goldendoodle is swimming because both parent breeds love to get wet.